New tools to improve performance

 Stop relying on Google Ads’ auto-generated reports to show you how well your campaigns are performing.

-Start creating your custom dashboard to easily spot how your campaigns are affecting business, and make it easier to share with stakeholders (or clients.)
+Start creating your custom dashboards with a business dashboard software to easily spot how your campaigns are affecting business, and make it easier to share with stakeholders (or clients.)